 To solve the problem that the laborers in retirement, China introduced a national pension system that requires employers and employees to contribute.

 Both employees and employers are required to contribute to the pension system.
-Employees contribute based on their personal wages, at a rate of up to 8%, and employers contribute a percentage around 20% of the total wages paid to their workers.
-There is a specific contribution rates vary from region to region in China.
-In Shanghai, Endowment Insurance rate reduced to 16%.
+Employees contribute based on their personal wages, at a rate of up to 8%, and employers contribute a percentage of around 20% of the total wages paid to their workers.
+There is a specific contribution rate that varies from region to region in China.
+In Shanghai, the Endowment Insurance rate reduced to 16%.

 In 1998, the China State Council issued a regulation on establishing a basic medical care system for employees in urban areas.

-Unemployment Insurance is a system that is enforced by the China state Council in 1999.
-It is set up by employers, individual payment of employees and national financial subsidies to raise funds.
+Unemployment Insurance is a system that is enforced by the China State Council in 1999.
+It is set up by employers, individual payment of employees, and national financial subsidies to raise funds.
 Providing assistance to the workers whose sources of livelihood are temporarily interrupted due to unemployment.
-In Shanghai, for example, the employers rate and the employees rate are the same rate of 0.5%.
+In Shanghai, for example, the employer’s rate and the employees’ rate are the same rates of 0.5%.

-Injury Insurance, is an important part in social insurance.
+Injury Insurance is an important part of social insurance.
 When the laborers from the third person other than the employer violations of an industrial accident, accidents at work responsibility will have the dual nature of the work-related injury insurance claims and tort damages competing situation.

-According to the health and safety risks of specific industries and locations, employer contribute at rates of 0.26% of the total wages in Shanghai.
+According to the health and safety risks of specific industries and locations, employers contribute to rates of 0.26% of the total wages in Shanghai.